lukastaerk/SemanticSimilarityApproach/README.md

 # Semantic Similarity Approach
+## for Bachelor Thesis:
-## for Bachelor Thesis Recommender System for Idea-Clustering based on Semantic Similarity of Concepts in Knowledge Graphs
+## Recommender System for Idea-Clustering based on Semantic Similarity of Concepts in Knowledge Graphs

 /data
 + containes the idea datasets